Non-Gaussian Expansion of Minkowski Tensors in Redshift Space: Ensemble Averages

 The integrals over the random fields can be simplified if the fields exhibit some symmetry.
 For example, in real space $\delta({\bf x})$ is isotropic and we can use $\langle \delta_{j}\delta_{k} \rangle \propto {\mathbb I}_{jk}$, where ${\mathbb I}$ is the identity matrix.
 In redshift space, rotational invariance is partially broken along the line of sight, but the field is assumed to be statistically isotropic in the two-dimensional subspace perpendicular to this direction.
 We expect the Minkowski tensors to respect this symmetry, and be of the form $\propto {\rm diag}[a,a,b]$ in a Cartesian coordinate system with basis ${\bf e}_{1}, {\bf e}_{2}, {\bf e}_{3}$ that is aligned with the line of sight ${\bf e}_{3}$.
 A different choice of coordinates that is not aligned with ${\bf e}_{3}$ would generate off-diagonal components.
 Changes in coordinate systems can be represented by rotation matrices operating on the tensors, and only for an isotropic field are $\langle w_{i}{}^{j} \rangle$ and $\langle v_{i}{}^{j} \rangle$ diagonal in every coordinate system.
+Note that we could instead study coordinate invariant quantities such as the eigenvalues of $w_{i}{}^{j}$ and $v_{i}{}^{j}$, as originally proposed in \cite{Chingangbam:2017uqv}.
+However, these are non-linear functions of the tensor elements and their ensemble averages are not currently known.